Skip to main content

 We offer Beginner to Masters level agility group classes at our outdoor training field in West Ashley (address/directions here).
 LCDA does not offer private lessons.

-Spring classes will begin the week of March 11th with registration opening online on Wednesday, March 6th at 7pm.
+Fall classes will begin the week of September 15th with registration opening online on Sunday, September 8th at 7pm.
 Class spots go quickly so be ready to register at that time!
 To be informed of upcoming sessions, follow us on Facebook, check our website, or join our email list.

 The first class you register for is Foundation for Agility I. Classes are one hour per week and meet weekly for 6 weeks.
 The cost is $120 for non-members, $70 for members (membership details found here).
 Dogs must be friendly to other dogs and people.